austinknies/austinknies.github.io/_pages/About Me.md

 ---

 Hi!
 My name is Austin Knies.
 I am an Economics Ph.D.
 Candidate at Indiana University in Bloomington, Indiana.
 Upon completing my degree in spring 2024, I will be joining Abt Global as a Health Economics Senior Analyst.
-As a researcher, my interests are in applied microeconomics and specifically in health economics and information frictions.
-My work focuses on the role of information in health care in settings such as telehealth and telemedicine usage, price transparency regulation, and choice of insurance coverage.

 I grew up in West Monroe, Louisiana, and I received a B.S. in Mathematics and a B.S. in Business Economics from Louisiana Tech University ('17).